Partnership In Action

 For the Conservancy, fStop photographed threatened and endangered flora and fauna on Big Pine Key and at the John J. Pescatello Torchwood Hammock Preserve on Little Torch Key.
 The result of that trip went beyond still photography to a video on climate change featuring the Conservancy’s south Florida program manager, Chris Bergh.

-“Working with fStop is always such a rewarding experience,” said Marilyn Bauer, director of communications and marketing for The Nature Conservancy in Florida.
+“Working with fStop is always such a rewarding experience,” said Fran Perchick, marketing manager for The Nature Conservancy in Florida.
 “Their dedication to conservation and a world where nature and people thrive is not only inspiring but aligned with our mission.
 Camera capture shots of the Key deer and Florida panther are dynamic and so important in promoting our work across the state and beyond.”

 “My dream is to create enough awareness that people understand that humans are not separate from nature,” said Freund.
 “That everything we do affects nature and we need nature to survive.”